warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     The first code of XMail Server is started on Windows NT and Linux, and now, the FreeBSD and Solaris version ready.
-The compilers supported are gcc for Linux, FreeBSD and Solaris and M$ Visual C++ for NT/2K.
+The compilers supported are gcc for Linux, FreeBSD, OpenBSD and Solaris and M$ Visual C++ for NT/2K.

 VERSION

   current

-    1.11
+    1.12

   release type